dokku/dokku/docs/nginx.md

 ### Disabling VHOSTS

-If desired, it is possible to disable vhosts by setting the `NO_VHOST` environment variable:
+If desired, it is possible to disable vhosts by setting the environment variable `NO_VHOST=1`:

 ```shell
 dokku config:set myapp NO_VHOST=1